The Value of an Albertus Magnus College Education

 Albertus Magnus College provides a values- and liberal arts-based education rooted in the Dominican tradition, inspired by the Four Dominican Pillars of Study, Prayer, Community, and Service.
 Albertus has been recognized for its experiential learning curriculum that helps students polish classroom learning into real-world skills that employers value – and our alumni across nine decades are proof that our method is successful.

 What can you expect from your Albertus education?

 As much as you are willing to put into it.

-For five years in a row, the annual Destination Survey has found that at least 95% of Albertus Magnus College graduates have found employment or gone on to continue
+For seven years in a row, the annual Destination Survey has found that at least 95% of Albertus Magnus College graduates have found employment or gone on to continue

 their education within six months of graduating,